-Mayor’s Welcome Message
+Mayor’s Welcome Message for 2026

 A warm welcome to you on behalf of the Borough of Highlands.
 We have long been known as the place where the Jersey Shore begins.
 Our community greatly values its residents, businesses and visitors.
 Take some time to explore our historic sites, one-of-a-kind views and some of the most amazing restaurants in New Jersey.

 We are a high-energy and highly engaged community.
 Highlands is a thriving residential, commercial and historic town that is always looking to grow.
 We offer safe recreational activities provided by our Recreation Department and year-round events sponsored by the business community through the Highlands Business Partnership [HBP].
 The HBP also combines forces throughout the year with our Recreation Department to put on the best events in the Bayshore.
-We are well known for our first-class events, proximity to beaches, high speed ferry service to NYC, and of course our award-winning restaurants.
+We are well known for our first-class events, proximity to beaches, high speed ferry service to NYC, and, of course, our award-winning restaurants.

 If you ever have any questions about Highlands or any projects that are planned or happening, just give me a call at 732-291-4009.

-All the best to you and yours.
+All the best to you and yours,

 Mayor Carolyn Broullon